 Evolutionary transitions in sexual systems, pollination mode, and ploidy

-Few empirical systems allow to jointly examine the evolutionary patterns and genetic mechanisms resulting in the emergence of complex phenotypes.
-The repeated evolution of wind pollination from insect pollination, dioecy (separate sexes) from hermaphroditism and polyploidy (multiple genomes within a species) from diploidy in a group of closely related species provides a unique opportunity for multiple, independent comparisons of trait evolution.
+Few empirical systems allow for the joint examination of evolutionary patterns and the genetic mechanisms underlying the emergence of complex phenotypes.
+The repeated evolution of wind pollination from insect pollination, dioecy (separate sexes) from hermaphroditism, and polyploidy (multiple genomes within a species) from diploidy in a group of closely related species provides a unique opportunity for multiple, independent comparisons of trait evolution.

 The overall goal of this project is to investigate patterns of correlated trait evolution in a phylogenetic comparative framework, to inform future directions on the underlying genetic basis of complex phenotypes (wind pollination syndrome, separate sexes) that have evolved repeatedly in a diverse angiosperm lineage.